Skip to main content

 # Team member 1

-$ lovelace workspace create team-shared
+$ ada workspace create team-shared

-$ lovelace workspace init
+$ ada workspace init

 ✓ Team workspace created